 At Bengeworth CE Academy, we allocate time to PSHE each week in order to teach the PSHE knowledge and skills in a developmental and age-appropriate way.
 Class teachers and PSHE PPA staff deliver the weekly lessons to each class.
+RSE is taught within these lessons.

-Early Years' Foundation stage (2021)
+Early Years' Foundation Stage (2021)